 Make the Most of Winter in Lake George With These 10 Great Staycation Ideas

 Winter may feel like the longest season, but it's actually one of the most fun times of the year, as long as you know what to do and where to go.
 Here in Lake George, there are a wide range of amazing winter activities located in the area that would be perfect for a staycation.
-You can enjoy socially distanced activities at the new Lake George Area Winterfest in February, discover scenic snowshoe trails, get a taste of local craft beverages, and more.
+Discover scenic snowshoe trails, get a taste of local craft beverages, and more.

 If you already own cross-country skis, snowshoes, or a snow tube, then the Lake George Rec Center is the place for you this winter.
 Located on the outskirts of the Town of Lake George, this four-season recreation center is free and open to the public, has approximately four miles of trails for cross-country skiing and snowshoeing, and offers thrilling snow tubing.

 Most of the trail network is recommended for beginner or intermediate skiers, and snowshoers should stay along the sides of the trails.
 Visiting for snow tubing?
 Follow the signs to the tubing hill as you drive into the Rec Center and look forward to soaring down the snowy slope.

 With two tasting rooms and a local winemaking facility, Adirondack Winery is the Lake George Region's premier winery offering 30+ fruit infused and traditional varietal wines.
 You can book a wine tasting at one of the three locations online.

 Tip: Want to do some Valentine's Day shopping?
 Stop in to see Adirondack Winery's Valentine's Day specials after mid-January and view their wonderful collection of wine gifts.